-Screenhouse is a production, communication, and training company based in Leeds, UK, but working around the world.
+Screenhouse is a production company based in Leeds, UK, but working around the world.
 It was founded in 1991 by CEO Barbara Govan and Creative Director Paul Bader.

 Screenhouse started as specialists in science and history, mainly for the BBC.
 Shows included the legendary Local Heroes with Adam Hart-Davis on BBC2, which changed the face of science on TV.